Quantum valence bond ice theory for proton-driven quantum spin-dipole liquids: Abstract

 \section{Abstract}

-We present a theory of a hybrid quantum liquid state, \textit{quantum spin-dipole liquid} (QSDL), in a hydrogen-bonded electron system, by combining a quantum proton ice and Anderson's resonating valence bond spin liquid, motivated by the recent experimental discovery of a proton-driven QSDL in $\kappa$-H$_3$(Cat-EDT-TTF)$_2$ (a.k.a.
+We present a theory of a hybrid quantum liquid state, \textit{quantum spin-dipole liquid} (QSDL), in a hydrogen-bonded electron system, by combining a quantum proton ice and Anderson's resonating valence bond spin liquid theory, motivated by the recent experimental discovery of a quantum spin liquid with proton fluctuations in $\kappa$-H$_3$(Cat-EDT-TTF)$_2$ (a.k.a.
 H-Cat).
-In our theory, an electron spin liquid and a proton dipole liquid are realized simultaneously in the ground state called \textit{quantum valence bond ice}, while neither of them can be established independently of the other.
-Analytical and numerical calculations reveal that this state has a volume-law entanglement entropy between spins and dipoles, which is far beyond the (crude) Born-Oppenheimer approximation.
+In our theory, an electron spin liquid and a proton dipole liquid are realized simultaneously in the ground state called \textit{quantum valence bond ice}.
+In this state, neither of them can be established independently of the other.
+Analytical and numerical calculations reveal that this state has a large entanglement entropy between spins and dipoles, which is far beyond the (crude) Born-Oppenheimer approximation.
 We also examine the stability of QSDL with respect to perturbations and discuss implications for experiments in H-Cat and its deuterated analog D-Cat. \\ \\ PhySH: Frustrated magnetism, Spin ice, Spin liquid, Quantum spin liquid, Organic compounds